 Want another example?

-The game says it’s for ages 12 and up but my 11-year old has no problem with this game.
+The game says it’s for ages 12 and up, but my 11-year-old has no problem with this game.
 It probably depends on your child and their vocabulary.
-When she was 10 years old, we would review all the words on the card to be sure she knew what them meant before starting.
+When she was 10 years old, we would review all the words on the card to be sure she knew what they meant before starting.